+What can fans expect from the album and what do you want them to take away from it?
 We want people to have as much fun with this album as we had recorded it (hopefully without the headaches!..
 Though if you crank it to 11, we can’t promise!)

 This album has been the hardest one to write so far, for all the right reasons.
 We’ve put so much into this as individuals and collectively as a unit, and we’re super proud of the end result.
 It’s fun, it’s loud, it’s in-your-face, it’s everything that Bad Touch has always been, plus so much more.

+The album sounds great.
+What was your aim to achieve with this album, sound-wise?
 We have taken a lot more time, effort, sweat, and tears when it came to this album from the get-go.
 Our attitude to songwriting was a lot more critical.
 If a song wasn’t cutting-the-mustard, we either changed it until it did, or we binned it and moved on.
 No compromises.

 As a unit, we are so proud of what we’ve created.
 It’s 110% Bad Touch, and it has taken everything, that each member had to give, to create.
 It’s been a hard-fought album, we’ve come the closest we ever have to kill each other, but the end product is beyond what we could have hoped for.

 Bad Touch releases their new album ‘Kiss The Sky’ via Marshall Records on Friday 19th June.